Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

        if n < 1260: return False
        ... # rest of code
     ```
+    However, since your function knows the conditions from [#Condition for a number to be Vampire Number](#condition-for-a-number-to-be-vampire-number)
+    you could do something similar - look at the first condition.
   - **You copy-pasted code from net that does the entire job for you** - you can copy-paste code snippets, that's normal for a dev :)
    but you cannot copy-paste the entire solution that finds vampire numbers out of the box.
 What I mean by snippets is for
    example copy-pasting the source code for `from itertools import permutations` and editing it or finding a similar